-- be able to toggle between different incoming data for each facility
+Be able to toggle between different incoming data for each facility

-- know the status of all stalls
+Know the status of all stalls

-- have a visual representation for the layout of each facility
+Have a visual representation for the layout of each facility

-- a visual representation of the data for each facility
+A visual representation of the data for each facility

-- have the ability to control sensory light settings
+Have the ability to control sensory light settings

-- have the ability to control battery settings
+Have the ability to control battery settings

 I used different techniques like color, typography and layout to emphasize importance, and draw the user’s eye straight to the thing(s) that need immediate attention.
 The use of bold, and meaningful color tells the user/facility managers something important in a split-second (number of stalls open vs. closed, patterns of use etc.)—something that might otherwise have taken close to an hour to decipher.